ohcrider/ohcrider.github.io/resume-en.md

 Work Content | Leading several new people from scratch to being able to complete projects independently

 Time | 2021.4-present
-Company Name | iSoftStone Co., Ltd. (front-end person in charge) Work content | Lead several new people, quickly integrate into new projects, and carry out secondary development and maintenance
+Company Name | iSoftStone Co., Ltd. (front-end leader) Work content | Lead several new people, quickly integrate into new projects, and carry out secondary development and maintenance